Pittwater & Barrenjoey: A natural harbour shaped by history

 Why Pittwater is perfect for relaxed boating

-Whether you’re spending a few hours exploring or staying overnight, Pittwater invites you to slow down, look around, and enjoy the journey as much as the destination.
+You can spend a few hours exploring or stay overnight and wake up on the water.
+Either way, Pittwater invites you to slow down, look around and enjoy the journey as much as the destination.

 Exploring Pittwater with confidence